atomminer/knowledgebase/articles/Bad USB Cables - How to Identify Them/index.md

 Here's one of the examples
 ![bad-cable-error-71](./bad-usb-cable.png)

-Error is pretty much self descriptive.
+Error is pretty much self explanatory.
 Please replace your USB cable with another tested working cable.

 ## Conclusion